EckertLab/protocols/ddRAD-seq data processing.md

   - Keep only biallelic SNPs and SNPs with a min phred score of 20. *Phred score cutoff not implemented for imputed SNPs*

   - Get depth per SNP and choose either the 50th or 75th percentile as the cutoff. i.e remove any SNP that has a depth greater than the cutoff value.
-(This step can be done in R or in python too). *This step not implemented for imputed SNPs*
+(This step can be done in R or in python too).
+This step is essential for conifer species due to the abundance of TE and paralogs. *This step not implemented for imputed SNPs*

   - Determine minor allele frequency cutoff (depends on sample size and number of individuals per site).
+In general it should be set low enough to retain variation that might be specific to a population.
 Remove all SNPs below the cutoff. *This step can be done in R manually (after converting to 012 file) or using vcftools.*

   - Recode to count of minor allele using the `recodeA` command in plink or a custom R script.

   - Estimate Wright's FIS and only retain SNPs that have a value between 0.5 and -0.5.
+This cutoff gets rid of repeats again and also removes SNPs that might be called heterozygotes due to null alleles or insufficient reads to call heterozygotes.